ds-kiel/EdgeBoost/README.md

 To train the edge/cloud model, use train.py.
 This repo trains MobileNetV3 Small (as edge model) and EfficientV2L(as cloud model) on CIFAR-100 dataset.
 But the same can be used for other datasets or models

-To train a model from scratch, execute the following command:
+To train a model, execute the following command:

 ```bash
 python train.py --model_name <model_name> --data_dir <path_to_data>
 ```
 Replace <model_name> with mobilenet_v3 or efficientnet_v2_l and <path_to_data> to store the CIFAR-100 dataset.
-After training, the models are saved <model_name>.pth.
+After training, the models are saved as <model_name>.pth.

 ### Model Evaluation